 This course is designed to give students the opportunity to develop an understanding of the key issues and events which shaped the history of Canada's indigenous peoples from the close of the last "Ice Age" to the present.
 On demand.

 HIST 210.
 United States Military History.
 3 Credits.

 A survey from colonial times to the present of the Army's role in the formulation and implementation of national defense.
 Attention is given to the Constitutional and legal status of the Army, changing concepts in military organization and training, public attitudes toward the military, and the influences of the Army on American society.
 Specific wars and battles are studied in terms of military tactics and strategy.
-F.
+On demand.

 HIST 220.
 History of North Dakota.
 3 Credits.

 A survey emphasizing settlement and development, noting the consequences of the state's location, climate, and settlers on the situation in which it now finds itself.
 Special attention is paid to the Nonpartisan League story and the evolution of isolationist sentiment among North Dakotans.
 Recommended for Social Science major certification.
-F,S.
+F.